Find Trade Skills Schools

 The states with the most job growth for Telephone Operator are Alaska, Utah, and Idaho.
 Watch out if you plan on working in Delaware, Tennessee, or New Jersey.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Telephone Operator ranges between $23,160 and $60,610.
+The typical yearly salary for Telephone Operators is somewhere between $23,160 and $60,610.

 undefined